keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 > Semi-Relevant Fun Fact: Broccoli, sprouts, mustard plants, cabbages (all bassicas) contain cyanide.
 “Eating it provides a tiny bit of poison that primes the enzymes in your liver to deal better with any other poisons.”
 Drinking *within moderation, you animal,* (a few glasses of wine or beer a week), is proven to have a similar effect.[^29]

-I’ll say it again for the people in the back.
+I’ll say it again for the people in the back:

 There is absolutely no scientific proof that detox diets help to heal your liver *or* remove toxins from your body.[^30]